War crimes in occupied Poland during World War II: Extermination of psychiatric patients

 In July 1939, a Nazi secret program called T-4 Euthanasia Program was developed in Germany with the intention of murdering physically or mentally disabled people.
 The program was put into practice in the occupied territories during the invasion of Poland.
 Initially, it was implemented according to the following plan: a German director took control over the psychiatric hospital; under the threat of execution no patient could be released; all were counted and transported from the hospital by trucks to an unknown destination.
 Each truck was accompanied by soldiers from special SS detachments who returned without the patients after a few hours.
 The patients were said to be transferred to another hospital, but evidence showed otherwise.
 The first action of this type took place on 22 September 1939 in Kocborowo at a large psychiatric hospital in the Gdańsk region.
 A firing squad murdered six hospital employees, including a deputy director, along with their patients.
-By December, some 1800 patients from Kocborowo had been murdered and buried in the Szpegawski forest.
+By December, some 1800 patients from Kocborowo had been murdered and buried in the Forest of Szpęgawsk.
 In total, 7000 victims were buried there.
 Another extermination action took place in October 1939 at a hospital in Owińska near Poznań where 1000 patients (children and adults) were murdered, with 200 more executed a year later.

 In addition to executions by firing squad, other methods of mass murder were implemented for the first time at the hospital in Owińska.
 Some 400 patients, along with medical staff, were transported to a military fortress in Poznań where, in Fort VII bunkers, they were gassed with carbon monoxide delivered in metal tanks.
 Other Owińska hospital patients were gassed in sealed trucks by exhaust fumes.
 The same method was performed in Kochanówek Hospital near Łódź, where 2200 persons were killed between March–August 1940.
 This was the first successful test of mass murder using gas van poisoning and this technique was later used and perfected on many other psychiatric patients in occupied Poland and Germany.
 Starting in 1941, gas vans were used on inmates of the extermination camps.
 The total number of psychiatric patients murdered by the Nazis in occupied Poland between 1939 and 1945 is estimated to be more than 16,000, with an additional 10,000 patients dying of malnutrition and hunger.
 Additionally, approximately 100 out of 243 members of the Polish Psychiatric Association met the same fate as their patients.